HieraRS: A Hierarchical Segmentation Paradigm for Remote Sensing Enabling Multi-Granularity Interpretation and Cross-Domain Transfer: The MM-5B Dataset

-In addition, we refined the original 24-class labels to 18 classes based on the interpretability of land cover types at a 10-meter spatial resolution.
-Specifically, irrigated field and dry cropland were merged into dry cropland; garden land, shrub forest, and arbor forest were grouped into forest; fish pond and pond were merged into pond; park and square were combined, and the glacier and snow category was removed due to seasonal inconsistencies in acquisition time.
-As a result, the final MM-5B dataset consists of 136 scenes, each containing multi-modal data from three sensor types and pixel-wise annotations across 18 land cover classes.
-Prior to public release, additional manual inspections will be conducted to ensure label quality.
-The dataset will will be made publicly available at https://github.com/AI-Tianlong/HieraRS.
+Specifically, irrigated field and dry cropland were merged into a single cropland class; garden land, shrub forest, and arbor forest were grouped into forest; fish pond and pond were merged into pond; park and square were combined; and the glacier and snow category was removed due to seasonal inconsistencies in acquisition time.
+As a result, the final MM-5B dataset consists of 136 scenes, each containing spatially aligned multi-source and multi-resolution imagery from three platforms and pixel-wise annotations for 18 LCLU classes.

-One of the key contributions of this paper is the introduction of BHCCM, which can be seamlessly integrated into flat classification methods to achieve hierarchical LCLU classification.
-In MM-5B, 18 land use categories are organized into a three-level hierarchy with increasing semantic granularity from L1 to L3.
-Specifically, L1 includes four broad classes: vegetation, water, artificial surfaces, and bare land; L2 refines them into nine intermediate classes; and L3 further divides them into 18 fine-grained categories.
+In MM-5B, the 18 LCLU categories are organized into a three-level hierarchy with increasing semantic granularity from $L1$ to $L3$.
+Specifically, $L1$ includes four broad classes: vegetation, water, artificial surfaces, and bare land; $L2$ refines them into nine intermediate classes; and $L3$ further divides them into 18 fine-grained categories.
 The tree-structured hierarchy is illustrated in Fig.~\ref{fig-MM-5B-hiera-structure}.
+Notably, the three-level hierarchy in MM-5B covers both coarse-grained land-cover categories (e.g., vegetation, water, and artificial surfaces) and fine-grained land-use classes (e.g., airport, urban residential area, and overpass), therefore forming an LCLU taxonomy.
 During model training, the dataset pipeline dynamically constructs hierarchical labels based on the predefined tree structure, without requiring any manual preprocessing of the hierarchical annotations.

-The proposed MM-5B dataset can be used not only for training hierarchical LCLU classification models under single-source settings, but also serves as a novel multi-modal land use classification benchmark for the RS community.
-We believe that by leveraging the complementary information from high-resolution optical imagery and medium-resolution MSI, more accurate land use mapping can be achieved.
-We believe this research direction holds promising potential for advancing intelligent EO applications.
+The proposed MM-5B dataset can be used not only for training hierarchical LCLU classification models under single-source settings, but also serves as a novel multi-source and multi-resolution LCLU classification benchmark for the RS community.
+We believe that leveraging the complementary information from high-resolution optical imagery and medium-resolution MSI can enable more accurate LCLU mapping, holding promising potential for advancing intelligent EO applications.